-- Adjustments should not be made while the vehicle is moving, as the seat may unexpectedly move and cause the driver to lose control of the vehicle. - When adjusting the seat, be careful that the seat does not hit a passenger or luggage. - After adjusting the seat position, try sliding it forward and backward to make sure it is locked in position. - After adjusting the seatback, push back your body to make sure it is locked in position. - Do not put objects under the seats.
-The objects may interfere with the seat-lock mechanism or unexpectedly push up the seat position adjusting lever; the seat may suddenly move, causing the driver to lose control of the vehicle.
+- Adjustments should not be made while the vehicle is moving, as the seat may unexpectedly move and cause the driver to lose control of the vehicle. - When adjusting the seat, be careful that the seat does not hit a passenger or luggage. - After adjusting the seat position, release the lever and try sliding the seat forward and backward to make sure it is locked in position. - After adjusting the seatback, push your body back against the seat to make sure the seat is locked in position. - Do not put objects under the seats.
+Otherwise, the objects may interfere with the seat-lock mechanism or unexpectedly push up the seat position adjusting lever and the seat may suddenly move, causing the driver to lose control of the vehicle.